ULJ-Yale/qunex/README.md

 data preprocessing and analysis from sorting of dicom files to second level statistical analysis.
-They often provide a wrapper for efficiently running other tools and software either on a single computer or computer cluster by using PBS or LSF scheduling.
+They often provide a wrapper for efficiently running other tools and software either on a single computer or computer cluster by using PBS, SLURM or LSF scheduling.

 The utilities make use of and assume that relevant information and data is provided in a number of file formats, further described below.
 The utilities